DOS Command Reference

 Switch Effect

-/N Show line numbers with each match.
+/N Show the line number with each match.

 DELTREE